rywible/wrela6/docs/design/compiler-pipeline-design.md

 - per-load facts for bounds, alignment, aliasing, endian conversion, volatility, and provenance
 - call and platform effect summaries
-- target feature gates such as `aarch64.neon`, and later SVE only if the target profile supports it
+- target feature gates such as `aarch64.neon`, with SVE only when the selected target profile supports it
 - scalar epilogues, masked operations, or exact-multiple facts for tails

 Vectorization must never rewrite volatile, MMIO, image-device, or firmware-table